alpacaaa/alpacaaa.github.io/2013-10-06-service-chooser-sample-app.md

 ### Conventions, conventions, conventions

 You might have already read it somewhere: Ember is **heavily** convention oriented.
-Until you keep naming your stuff the right way, everything will work.
+Until you keep naming things the right way, everything will work.
 What that means is that you don't need to explicetly declare all your objects, if Ember can't find an object to instantiate, it will create an appropriate default instance under the hood.

-This is exactly what happened here, Ember required an `IndexRoute` (note the naming convention) to exists, but we didn't declared it, so it instantiated a perfectly valid Route that made the application work.
+This is exactly what happened here, Ember required an `IndexRoute` (note the naming convention) to exists, but we didn't declare it, so it instantiated a perfectly valid Route that made the application work.

 So **why index**?
 And again, what is the purpose of this Route object?